-(e) The effluent was first sampled 2 minutes after the feed stream flowing through the reactor was initiated.
+(e) The catalyst was first sampled after the feed stream flowing through the reactor for 2 minutes.
 The product stream was sampled every 15 minutes by an on-line gas chromatography to determine the compositions of the product stream until the reaction time reached 15 hours.